softlayer/sl-ember-store/README.md

 #### Model

+To add a model to your project, simple do `ember g slmodel modelname`

+##### Old way of creating models:
-To add a model to your project, first create a new model in your models/ folder:
+First create a new model in your models/ folder:

 $touch models/foo.js